derek-zhou/airss/README.md

 I provide a proxy service through [Roastidio.us](https://roastidio.us) to anyone, without needing to login, so the CORS restriction can be circumvented, no user scripts or browser add-ons are needed.
 Just check the box `Load feeds with roastidio.us` (default checked now) in the config page and all should be good; no browser plugin or developer menu is required.

 * Loading feeds should be faster because Roastidio.us will load feeds in the background and cache the results
+* You can also save your collection of feeds to the backend anonymously, and restore it from another device using a short and time limited secret
+* The feed owners will not know your IP or browser fingerprint so you remain completely anonymous
 * If I turn evil I could sabotage the feed content, but your privacy will not be harmed
-* The feed owners will not know your IP or browser fingerprint so you remain completely anonymous

 [Roastidio.us](https://roastidio.us) is a free commenting service open to everyone, and is written and operated by the me.
 To actually post a comment you do need to login (free registration).